 - Who are your ideal customers listening to for advice?

-- Who among your ideal customers has social currency?
+- Who among your employees, fans and ideal customers has social currency?

 - Where are your ideal customers and prospects spending time online?

 As you begin looking for ambassadors and influencers, keep in mind that you don’t have to rely on celebrities or preeminent industry experts only.
 You want authentic individuals with strong personal brands and legitimate followers who align with your company’s goals and brand values.

 “People are much more receptive to other people than they are to brands or ads, and that’s why employees advocating for your brand is so powerful.
 There tends to be a level of trust you can get from other people that you just can’t get from a brand’s social account.
 That’s how your employees can expand your organization’s reach with more valuable connections than your brand ever could.”

 4. Begin building relationships with your candidates on your preferred platforms.